talentsec/lev_doc/tutorial/README.md

 ##### 			1.1.3  Win10 Professional Edition, Enterprise Edition, Education Edition

-​			If it is the Professional Edition, Education Edition or Enterprise Edition, it don't need to be as troublesome as the Home Edition, just go to Control Panel -> Programs -> Enable or Disable Windows Features -> Check hyper-v, then follow the prompts to restart.
+​			If it is the Professional Edition, Education Edition or Enterprise Edition, it doesn't need to be as troublesome as the Home Edition, just go to Control Panel -> Programs -> Enable or Disable Windows Features -> Check hyper-v, then follow the prompts to restart.

 ​			The following steps are common and must be performed on all Windows systems: